department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/health-record/README.md

   - doctor/ specialist who prescribed each medication
   - refill information (status, number remaining and refillable date)
   - medication type (such as VA prescription)
   - What diagnosis is this addressing or helping with?
 Why am I taking this?
 Review by condition?
-(Idea from Amanda)
 - All the ways that a Veteran can [refill their prescription as of 8/9/2017](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/prescription-refills/vets-prescriptions/research/ways-to-refill-rx-at-va.md).
    - This might help us think through all the medication touchpoints that currently exist and see if there is any impact on our feature.
 Will need updated.
   - They were envisioning pictures of medications.